-Did Marion Cotillard Cause Brad Pitt-Angelina Jolie Divorce?
-[DEBUNKED]
+Marion Cotillard Did Not Cause Brad Pitt-Angelina Jolie Divorce [DEBUNKED]

 “Marion was devastated, here she is thinking she is going to meet this great UN ambassador and instead Angelina refuses to speak to the woman because of her own jealousy.”

-But while people got caught up into believing that Marion was the reason behind the Bradgelina split, a new report from the Gossip Cop revealed that Jolie did was not convinced that Brad cheated on her with Marion.
+But while people got caught up believing that Marion was the reason behind the Bradgelina split, a new report from the Gossip Cop revealed that Jolie did was not convinced that Brad cheated on her with Marion.

 Calling the report “fake news,” the outlet revealed that sources close to the UN ambassador debunked the rumor that pointed to the alleged affair as the reason for the couple’s divorce.